ahmed6913/Donation-DApp-on-ETH-blockchain-/README.md

 # Blockchain-POS-frontend-

-NOTION LINK TO  UNDERSTAND THE PROEJCT - https://www.notion.so/Blockchain-based-POS-system-1dc6368c9a0a809e8cf1c1afd8e67aed?pvs=4
+NOTION LINK overview of the  PROEJCT - https://www.notion.so/Blockchain-based-POS-system-1dc6368c9a0a809e8cf1c1afd8e67aed?pvs=4

 file structure